CCurl/s3/README.md

 ## Building s3
 ```
 - Windows: I use Visual Studio, the s3.sln.
 Use the x86 configuration, 64-bit doesn't work.

 - Linux: There is a simple ./make shell script.
 GCC or CLANG, your choice; 32 or 64 bit both work.

-- Development Boards: Use the Arduino IDE, edit the BSZ, ISZ and FILES_SZ as appropriate.
+- Development Boards: Use the Arduino IDE, edit the *_SZ, defines as appropriate for the board.
   - NOTE: this part is currently under development
 ```